 Taking control: Removing your content from AI Overviews [and switching them off]

 Google recently announced that AI-generated Overviews (ex-SGE) went live on search results in the US.
-While the search engine claims that users are satisfied with the quality of these AI-generated responses, frequent complaints about the new feature’s poor accuracy and lack of usefulness tell a different story.
+While the search engine claims that users are satisfied with the quality of these AI-generated responses, frequent complaints about the new feature’s poor accuracy, lack of usefulness, and content scraping tell a different story.
 Here are just a few examples:

 It’s no surprise that website owners and content creators are trying to figure out how to avoid this new Google feature.
-Some aren’t satisfied with AI Overviews and want to switch them off on SERPs, others are looking into ways to prevent their content from appearing in AI-generated answers.
+Some aren’t satisfied with AI Overviews and want to switch them off on SERPs, others are looking into ways to prevent their content from appearing in AI-generated answers and from plagiarism.
 Even searching for AI Overviews on the Google Search Community page yields many threads where users ask such questions.

 Let’s explore how to handle each scenario.